Iron Deficiency Anemia Symptoms and Causes

 Your immune system is a pro at fighting off infections.
 One of its strategies is making essential nutrients, like iron, less accessible to invading pathogens.
 But here's the catch: this defense mechanism also messes with normal bodily processes that need those nutrients.

 Studies have shown that our bodies limit access to freely circulating minerals, including iron, during infections.
-It's like a buffet for the undesirables, yet this could bring about sustenance and iron deficiency anemia after some time.
+As a result, infections can bring about sustenance and iron deficiency anemia after some time.

 Addressing the Root Cause of Inflammation to Boost Iron Levels